Amareteklay/quteba/README.md

 * Quteba serves the aforementioned user stories by providing two broad features: Quteba Blog (Qblog) and Quteba Forum (Qforum).
 Besides these, it has static pages.

-* Homepage: Quteba's homepage provides first time users with information and links that helps them navigate the website easily.
+* **Homepage:** Quteba's homepage provides first time users with information and links that helps them navigate the website easily.
 With first time visitors of the site in mind, the dual purpose of the site is made clear from the outset.
 Users see links to and information about Qblog and Qforum.
 There is a nav bar at the top which presents different menu items, so users can choose with a single click to view what quteba is about, a sign up page or if they have an account a sign in page.
 The home page also presents the most recently added blog entries and the active discussion forum topics in separate sections.
 This gives users the chance to have a quick glance at what kinds of topics and questions are being discussed.
 From users' perspective, this preview is important because it gives them an idea of what to expect before delving into the whole list of either Qblog or Qforum.

 * The navigation menu: This is visible in the home page and all other pages.
 Only some of the items in the menu change depending on whether the user is logged in or not.
 (image here)

+* **Search form:** Users who are looking for a particular concept may search for it by typing a keyword in the search input form at the top bar of each page.
+If the keyword exists in Qblog and/or Qforum, the results are displayed in a separate search results page.

+* **Search results page:** This page renders the search results when a user searches for a specific keyword and a matching entry is found in either Qblog or Qforum or both.
+If the keyword the user types in the search form does not exist, the results page shows a feedback message.

-* About page: the about page is a static page that gives users important information about the background and services of quteba.
+* **About page:** the about page is a static page that gives users important information about the background and services of quteba.

 * Users who come across quteba for the first time can read the about page and learn what quteba means and holds.

-* Qblog: Qblog lists blog entries showing the author, title, date and excerpts of each blog post.
+* **Qblog:** Qblog lists blog entries showing the author, title, date and excerpts of each blog post.
 The title is clickable and linked to the blog detail page.
 By viewing only the list of blog posts, users need not read each blog before they find what they want to read.
 The excerpts will give users enough information to help them decide whether to continue reading or find another article.
 There is also a button next to the excerpt which is linked to the details page.

 * Blog detail page: The blog detail page shows users the title of the article, author, date, content, likes and comments (if any).
 Logged in users also see a form where they can type and submit a comment.

-* Qforum: The purpose of having the Qforum on the menu bar and a list of forum entries (thread list) is similar to that of Qblog.
+* **Qforum:** The purpose of having the Qforum on the menu bar and a list of forum entries (thread list) is similar to that of Qblog.
 Users can click on the Qforum menu item and land on a page that lists discussion forums.
 As each forum has a topic and description (question text), users can get an idea of what a particular discussion forum is about.

 * Here we clarify some terminologies.
 Forum and thread are used interchangeably.
 When a user creates a new discussion forum, the topic, description and the comments and replies under it are all part of a discussion forum.
 The comments and replies make a thread.
-* Categories: we use categories to refer to broad areas of economics that encapsulate the particular discussion topics.
+* **Categories:** we use categories to refer to broad areas of economics that encapsulate the particular discussion topics.
 For example, a category can be Finance while the discussion topics may relate to specific concepts such as exchange rate.

 * The Qforum page has a form for users to submit questions.
 It is placed at the top but users need to click and expand it.
 This is efficient because the form does not cover the most central part of the page for users who are interested in reading the forums.
 It is also intuitively self-evident that a user should click it to create a forum.